12-Step Programs: 12 Steps to Recovery from Addiction

 Alternatives to the 12-Step Model

-Some people don’t like or are not interested in the 12-Step model, even with the variations above or through organizations that facilitate the 12-Step model.
-Some people don’t like basing their recovery on the idea that they cannot control their addiction, when there is evidence that there are ways of practicing internal control over the recovery process.
+Some people don’t like or are not interested in the 12-Step model.
+They don’t like basing their recovery on the idea that they cannot control their addiction, when there is evidence that there are ways of practicing internal control over the recovery process.

-Some of the programs based on this active control model include groups like SMART Recovery and Moderation Management.
-These groups use a similar peer-sharing model, but they don’t rely on the idea of surrender.
-They instead promote the empowerment of the individual to exercise control over the treatment of and recovery from addiction
+Some of the programs based on this active control model include groups like SMART Recovery.
+SMART Recovery and similar groups use a peer-sharing model but don’t rely on the idea of surrender.
+Instead, these groups promote empowerment of the individual to exercise control over the treatment of and recovery from addiction.

 Residential Rehabilitation

-Residential treatment programs provide the highest level of rehab services for individuals suffering from alcohol addiction.
+Residential treatment programs, sometimes referred to as inpatient treatment programs, provide the highest level of rehab services for individuals suffering from alcohol addiction.
 Residential programs are offered at professional rehab facilities, providing an alcohol-free environment that eliminates any potential triggers and temptations to drink.
-Programs usually start with medical detox and require individuals to remain on-site for the duration of the program, which is typically 30, 60, or 90 days, depending on the specific needs of the individual.
-Residential rehab may include medical care, mental health services, administration of medications, group and individual counseling, behavioral therapy, experiential workshops, wellness and fitness activities, and training on proper nutrition and health.
+Programs usually start with medically managed detox and require individuals to live on site for the duration of the program.
+Residential rehab may include medical care, mental health services, administration of medications, group and individual counseling, behavioral therapy, experiential workshops, and wellness and fitness activities.

 Outpatient Rehabilitation

-Outpatient alcohol treatment programs are typically held at a local treatment center during the night or in the early morning.
-This allows individuals to live at home and maintain a normal daily routine, thereby limiting any interference with daily responsibilities such as work, school, and family obligations.
-Programs can last for several months and may include medication-assisted detox, individual and family counseling, behavioral therapy, and support groups.
+Outpatient alcohol treatment programs vary in intensity and hours but allow individuals to live at home or in a sober living environment and attend treatment sessions at the facility.
+This also allows them to continue to fulfill responsibilities such as work, school, and family obligations.
+Programs can last for several months and may include individual and family counseling, behavioral therapy, and mutual-help groups.

 Faith-Based Rehabilitation Programs

-Many faith-based organizations offer alcohol addiction programs that are often free of charge, and many do not require participants to subscribe to any particular religious belief.
-One of the larger organizations is the Salvation Army, which offers spirituality-based residential alcohol rehabilitation programs at any of their 119 Adult Rehabilitation Centers located throughout the United States.10 These free programs provide a clean and healthy living environment, food, holistic work therapy, leisure time activities, group and individual counseling, spiritual direction, and important life-skills development.
+Many faith-based organizations offer alcohol addiction programs that are often free of charge and do not require participants to subscribe to any particular religious belief.
+One of the larger organizations providing spiritual-based residential rehabilitation for individuals struggling with drug or alcohol addiction is the Salvation Army.6 These free programs provide a clean and healthy living environment, food, holistic work therapy, leisure time activities, group and individual counseling, spiritual direction, and important life-skills development.

 Government-Based Programs

 Medicare and Medicaid are federal and state-funded health insurance programs that offer alcohol treatment assistance to those in need.
-Each state typically determines their own eligibility criteria and the amount of money disbursed.
-It is important to note that some rehab facilities may not accept Medicaid or Medicare as a form of payment, so it is best to check with specific programs prior to starting any treatment.
+Eligibility requirements vary by state and some rehab facilities may not accept Medicaid or Medicare as a form of payment, but there are many that do.

-State-funded alcohol addiction treatment programs are funded by tax dollars and vary from state to state, with some offering only short-term rehab (consisting primarily of detoxification) and others offering long-term treatment that includes residential care.
-Treatment waiting lists can take a couple of weeks up to several months, and enrollment in most state-funded treatment services will usually require proof of residence and income.
+State-funded alcohol addiction treatment programs are funded by tax dollars and vary by state.
+Some may only offer short-term rehab (consisting primarily of detoxification), while others may provide long-term treatment that includes residential care.
+Treatment waiting lists can be weeks or months long, and enrollment in most state-funded treatment services typically requires proof of residence and income.

-The Department of Veteran’s Affairs (VA) provides eligible veterans the opportunity to participate in alcohol dependence rehabilitation programs that are offered at VA medical centers and clinics.
-These programs are free of charge and include various forms of treatment such as detoxification, rehabilitation, and psychiatric care.11
+The Department of Veteran’s Affairs (VA) provides eligible Veterans the opportunity to participate in rehabilitation programs that are offered at VA medical centers and clinics.
+These programs are free and include various forms of treatment such as detoxification, rehabilitation, and psychiatric care.7

 The Path to Recovery from Addiction